natebrennand/cpp_collections/README.md

 void print();
 ```

-This method is also a terminal operator but does not return anything, but instead prints the Collection to the <section>std::cout</section>.
+This method is also a terminal operator but does not return anything, but instead prints the Collection to the `std::cout`.

 *Example*:
 ```cpp